urllib3/urllib3/docs/v2-roadmap.rst

-Thanks to support from `Tidelift <https://tidelift.com/subscription/pkg/pypi-urllib3>`_ we're able to continue supporting v1.26.x releases with both security and bug fixes for the forseeable future 💖
+Thanks to support from `Tidelift <https://tidelift.com/subscription/pkg/pypi-urllib3>`_ we're able to continue supporting v1.26.x releases with both security and bug fixes for the foreseeable future 💖

-If your organization relies on urllib3 and is interested in continuing support you can learn more about the `Tidelift Subscription for Enterprise <https://tidelift.com/subscription/pkg/pypi-urllib3?utm_source=pypi-urllib3&utm_medium=referral&utm_campaign=docs>`_.
+If your organization relies on urllib3 and is interested in continuing support you can learn more about the `Tidelift Subscription for Enterprises <https://tidelift.com/subscription/pkg/pypi-urllib3?utm_source=pypi-urllib3&utm_medium=referral&utm_campaign=docs>`_.

 **🔐 Modern Security by Default**